Discover France : Architecture (and design)

 In the Middle Ages, villages took on different forms according to the specific periods that saw their birth.

 The open village.
 It appeared during the Carolingian period, between the 8th and 10th centuries.
-Its plan is irregular and it has no fortifications.
+Its outline is irregular and it has no fortifications.
 It has no castle, and the church is on the edge or outside the village.
 Like Villanière in the Montagne Noire and Villardebelle in the Corbières.

 The castral village.
 This type of village is the most widespread.
 It adopts variable dimensions, and appears especially during the XIIth century by declining under several forms.
 Some are concentric, like Lasserre-de-Prouilhe or Villemoustaussou.
 Others are built in steps, adapting to the relief, like Aragon.

 The bastide or new village.
 From the second half of the 13th century until the 14th century, a few new villages were developed, with a checkerboard plan and a square dedicated to the market.
-Until the Hundred Years War, these bastides were not fortified.
+Until the Hundred Years' War, these bastides were not fortified.
 The French-English conflict will lead some of them to protect themselves with ramparts, towers and ditches.
 In the Aude region, we can mention the Ville Basse of Carcassonne, founded in the middle of the 13th century, or Labastide-d'Anjou, the last bastide created in the southwest of France in 1373.

 The village fort.
 In the context of the Hundred Years' War, in the 14th and 15th centuries, some villages built a defensive fort which, at first, served as a temporary refuge for goods and people in case of danger.
 These spaces are small and are most often found around churches or lordly castles.
 They represent the only fortified area of the village.
 Marseillette and Ventenac-Cabardès had village forts.